MrZoraman/LagopusCommandSystem/README.md

 # Javadoc
 I have [javadocs](jd.lagopusempire.com/lcs)!
+If it's not documented, then you shoudln't need to use it.

 # Simple code example
 First you need a class that the command system will manage.
 This can be